heyitsbraden/BradensLittleHelperSource/README.md

 # Braden's Little Helper
 -------
+It is recommended that you use replit, as that was what I built the bot in

 **Command template**

 The name of the command file has to contain your command name and the extension ".js"